faizalrf/mariadb-binlog-reader/README.md

 This tool is written in Python, scans all the Binary logs and generates a report containing all the DML/DDL operations.

+**Note:** _Don't try to execute this on live binlog, best to copy the files in some other server or a slave and process._

 ### List of arguments
 - Binary Log Path
   - This parameter locates the path of the MariaDB binary logs.
 Must not end with a "/"